internationalist/xlayout/README.md

 Note: Above example assumes that you have placed the js file and the css in the same location as your html.

-<h4>Bowery</h4>
-Dude I would totally do that if I only got how the damn thing works!

 <h2>Tutorial<h2>
 ==========